-The Fashion & Textiles Gallery is currently closed due to the installation of the exhibition Shoes: Pleasure & Pain, from the Victoria & Albert Museum and will re-open on 11 June.
+The Fashion & Textiles Gallery is currently exhibiting Shoes: Pleasure & Pain, from the Victoria & Albert Museum until the 9 October.

 Much more of the Museum’s extensive dress and textile collection is now housed in a new, permanent Fashion & Textile Gallery designed by blue the design company.
 Combining historic collections with contemporary design, the gallery provides temporary exhibition space, a permanent chronological display of dress and textiles and a central ‘Glass Cube’, which is a textile study centre.
 Embroidery, The Blackborne Collection of Lace and quilts are stored here, allowing them to be accessed easily for study, by appointment.
 It also provides a unique opportunity to view the curators working, and be invited into the ‘Glass Cube’ for talks and demonstrations.

 The 'Glass Cube'

 Using cutting-edge methods of display, garments are mounted on invisible mannequins, allowing them to be viewed from 360 degrees.
 Spectacularly lit, and placed in innovative free-standing glass structures, the dresses in the gallery provide an exquisite visual timeline of fashion, and serve to illustrate perfectly this collection of national and international importance.